 Our sources of liquidity include our cash and cash equivalents.
-Our existing cash balances were approximately \$26.9 million as of December 31, 2012.
-Our current business operations are focused on continuing the clinical development of our three lead drug candidates, Pracinostat, ME-143 and ME-344.
+Our existing cash balances were approximately \$24,167,000 as of March 31, 2013.
+Our current business operations are focused on continuing the clinical development of our lead drug candidate, Pracinostat, Our clinical development pipeline also includes ME-143 and ME-344.
 Changes to our research and development plans or other changes affecting our operating expenses may affect actual future use of existing cash resources.
 To date, we have obtained cash and funded our operations primarily through the sale of equity securities.
-We have accumulated losses of \$90.3 million since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
-In order to continue the development of our lead drug candidates, at some point in the future we may pursue one or more capital transactions, whether through the sale of equity securities or entry into strategic partnerships.
+We have accumulated losses of \$93,082,000 since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
+In order to continue the development of our drug candidates, at some point in the future we may pursue one or more capital transactions, whether through the sale of equity securities or entry into strategic partnerships.